 This book brings together contributors on issues relating to the perceptions of the threat of biological weapons and how states are responding, or not, to the challenges posed by the potential of the products of the life sciences.

 With contributions from experts in all facets of biosecurity, this book explains the fundamental elements of biosecurity as well as the related concepts of biosafety and biosurety, detailing how all three concepts fit within the framework of biodefense.
-Readers are then given the tools needed to assess and prevent biosecurity threats and vulnerabilities.

 This book covers an array of modern topics—from the biology of the gastrointestinal tract and the analysis of microbial populations to understanding bio-feed ingredients and the use of enzymes, oliosaccarides, probiotics, and organic acids to replace antibiotics in animal diets.

 Covering all aspects of public health, this book serves as both a quick and handy reference tool and a vehicle for more leisurely browsing.
 The Dictionary of Public Health is an alphabetical listing of almost 5,000 words and phrases used in public health science and practice.